haxelion/subbuster/README.md

 level 2 is xor-add, model level 3 is xor-add-mix.
 * -l: optional key lenght.
 If not provided, subbuster attempts to guess the key lenght using entropy.
-* -v: verbose mode, the results from all the candidates
+* -v: verbose mode, display the results from all the candidates.

 Warning: model level 3 is really slow (a few hours on a modern computer) because it attempts to bruteforce all 2 642 411 520 key possibilites per byte.